MCFpy/mcf/docs/source/getting_started.rst

 Output Folder Structure
 ------------------------

-The outputs **files** are organized into folders under your specified or default working directory.
+The output files are organized into folders under your specified or default working directory.
 The structure is as follows:

 1. **Reports**: The main PDF report summarizing the results is stored in the `out` folder.
 This report provides an overview of the analysis and key findings.